7Na7iD7/7Na7iD7/README.md

   current_focus:
     main: "Building amazing mobile apps with Flutter"
-    secondary: "Python automation and scripting"
+    secondary: "Mastering advanced Dart programming"
-    learning: "Advanced Flutter techniques"
+    learning: "Advanced Flutter techniques and patterns"

   life_philosophy: |
-    "Code is not just syntax and logic - it's a bridge between human imagination and digital reality.
-Every bug is a lesson, every feature is a story, and every project is a journey toward making the world a little bit better."
+    "Every mobile app should be beautiful, fast, and useful.
+    Flutter gives me the power to create cross-platform experiences that users love on any device."
 ```

 ---